Nolan Gorman Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs give up the third-fewest home runs in baseball (107 total, 1.1 per game).
+- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (109 total, 1.1 per game).

+- Wesneski starts for the first time this season for the Cubs.

 © 2023 Data Skrive.
 All rights reserved.